 - The Kalabhra uprising was crushed by the Pandyas, Chalukyas and the Pallavas jointly.
 The Kalabhras were protesting against the numerous land grants (Brahamadeya) to Brahmanas made by the Brahmanic rulers of the three dynasties.

 - Greatest among the early rulers.
-Ruled in the beginning of the 4th century AD.
+Ruled at the beginning of the 4th century AD.

 - Performed Ashwamedha and other Vedic sacrifices.